ThatPajamaLlama/Timathon-Apr2022/README.md

 ![Bucket List](https://i.imgur.com/7zFNgqe.gif)

 Users are able to create a bucket list of experiences/achievements they wish to achieve within their lifetime.
-Not only can they amend this to their hearts content, but they can also feel rewarded for their progress as a result of the progress section on hte right-hand side; this consists of a pie chart as well as encouraging words relating to their progress individually.
+Not only can they amend this to their hearts content, but they can also feel rewarded for their progress as a result of the progress section on the right-hand side; this consists of a pie chart as well as encouraging words relating to their progress individually.

 **Sharing Platform**